TickTockClock/henry_the_gui/README.md

 # Henry the GUI Application

-## General

-#### only valid for executing master branch on ubuntu 16 desktop distribution

-***Please make sure Python3.6 or later is installed on your computer!***
+## This branch works only with Python3.5 or later and is designed for the Raspberry Pi!

-This is the desktop application.
+This is the GUI application.
-The script will create a virtual environment and install the required modules before executing `gui.py`.

-Open the `startprogram.sh` to rename the environment  `nameofenv` or specify the `pythonpath`if needed.

-### run the app on Raspbian or Ubuntu
+### Run the app
 The program can be executed by running:
 ```bash
 source startprogram.sh